ErMapsh/JAVA/Tutorials/src/_15AdvancedJava/_4Hashing/README.md

 ### Chaining:

-    In Chaining, there is another linklist is linking to that index and stroing value in that linkedlist.
-If collision happen
+    In Chaining, there is another linklist is linking to that index and stroing value in that linkedlist, If collision happen. its better way to do hashing.

+# useful classes for Hash in Collections

+1. Hashset
+2. HashMap
+3. LinkedHashmap
+4. hashTable

+# Why we use this Hash Classes?

+Due to hash collision we use this classes.